Karafs

 Karafs (كرفس) (Note: Also romanized as Krafs) is a city in Shahanjarin District of Dargazin County, Hamadan province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, Karafs's population was 4,041 in 951 households, when it was a village in Darjazin-e Olya Rural District (Note: Renamed Dargazin-e Olya Rural District) of the former Qorveh-ye Darjazin District of Razan County.
+At the time of the 2006 National Census, Karafs's population was 4,041 in 951 households, when it was a village in Darjazin-e Olya Rural District (Note: Renamed Dargazin-e Olya Rural District) of the former Qorveh-ye Darjazin District in Razan County.
 The following census in 2011 counted 4,086 people in 1,127 households.
-The 2016 census measured the population of the village as 4,155 people in 1,250 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 4,155 people in 1,250 households, the most populous in its rural district.

-After the census, the district was separated from the county in the establishment of Dargazin County.
-The rural district was transferred to the new Shahanjarin District and renamed Dargazin-e Olya Rural District.
-Karafs was elevated to the status of a city.
+Karafs was converted to a city in 2018, and the district was separated from the county in the establishment of Dargazin County the following year.
+In addition, the rural district was transferred to the new Shahanjarin District and renamed Dargazin-e Olya Rural District.